-Credit scores — sometimes referred to as FICO scores because of Fair Isaac Corporation which created the scoring system — range between 300 and 850.
-Different lenders may gauge what is a “good” credit score different.
-In general, however, credit scores above 720 are considered good while scores in the 760 and higher range are considered very good.
-The higher your credit score, the better chance you have of not only getting a loan, but getting a good interest rate.
+Credit scores — sometimes referred to as FICO scores because of Fair Isaac Corporation, which created the scoring system — range between 300 and 850.
+Different lenders may gauge what is a “good” credit score differently.
+In general, however, credit scores above 720 are considered good, while scores in the 760 and higher range are considered very good or excellent.
+The higher your credit score, the better chance you have of not only getting a loan, but getting a decent interest rate.
 Lenders use your credit score to determine your creditworthiness.

 Your credit score is calculated based on the information contained in your credit report.
-Some things that factor in to your credit score are:
+Some things that factor into the score are:

 If you think your credit score isn’t that important, consider this example (provided by myfico.com and published in the Akron Beacon Journal):

 A credit score of 680 might qualify you to borrow $200,000 over 30 years at an annual rate of 6.029 percent.
 At that interest rate, your monthly mortgage payment would be $1,203.

 Now, say your credit score had been in the 760 to 850 group, your interest rate would have been 5.521 percent, and your monthly mortgage payment would have been $1,138.

 Maybe $65 doesn’t sound like much of a savings to you.
 But, multiply that $65 over the 30-year life of the loan, and that adds up to an additional $23,400 you just paid for your home because of your credit score.

 Remember, you are entitled to a free copy of your credit report from each of the credit reporting bureaus (Experian, Equifax, and TransUnion) each year, but you do have to pay for your credit score, unless you have a creditor that’s willing to show your credit score for free.
 You can get your free credit report at www.annualcreditreport.com.